-Having grown up in the land of Fear and Stress as a child myself, I understand the power that fear has on our minds.
+Having grown up in the “land of fear and stress” as a child myself, I understand the power that fear has on our minds.
 The experience of chronic fear and stress in childhood and adolescence can have major impacts on how we view ourselves and the world.
-However, when provided with therapeutic guidance, collaboration, skills training, education and support, I have learned that children, adolescents and adults can cultivate courage, growth and resilience that allows them to reengage in life in meaningful ways.
+However, when provided with therapeutic guidance, collaboration, skills training, education and support, I have learned that children, adolescents and adults can cultivate courage, growth and resilience that allows them to approach life in more empowered and meaningful ways.

 You’re braver than you believe, stronger than you seem, and smarter than you think.